 Mission Statement

 The Memorandum of Understanding (MOU) defines the SIC Mission, ensuring SIC goals and priorities are based on recommendations from the SIC Governance Review Ad-hoc Committee.
-The MOU clarifies both the SIC mission and supports obligations for SFI Program Participants as follows:
+The MOU clarifies both the SIC mission and supports obligations for SFI Certified Organizations as follows:

 I. Overall SIC Mission – Effectively facilitate or manage at a state, provincial or regional level the programs and alliances which support the growth of sustainable forest management through the SFI program.